 Plus, Soom Foods is a Philadelphia-based, woman-owned company.
 A world famous chef talking about how much he loves a local, woman owned business that just happens to make the best tahini ever?
 I’m all in.
-I immediately ran to my neighborhood Green Aisle Grocery and bought a jar, and I’ve consistently had one (or seven – I have seven jars of this in my cabinet right now and that is not an exaggeration) in my kitchen ever since.

 The good news, for you, if you’re not local to Philly is you can get Soom Tahini shipped straight to you, through either the Soom Foods website or Amazon (Amazon link is affiliate).
 So now wherever you are, you can enjoy the best tahini!

 (Also to clarify: this is not a sponsored post.
 Soom did not provide me with any monetary compensation or send me any free tahini in exchange for this.
 I buy my tahini just like the rest of you.)

 How to Make Grilled Tahini Chicken